ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for Oracle User's Manual.md

 ##### ORACLE_SKIP_DELETE

-This determines whether DELETE statements executed in Altibase are also executed in Oracle DB.
+This property determines whether DELETE statements executed in Altibase are also executed in Oracle DB.
 If this is set to 1 (“skip”), the DELETE statement is skipped, meaning that it is not executed in the Oracle DB.

 -   Default: 0
 -   0: Do not skip the statement.
 That is, the statement is executed normally.